denizddogru/eshop-distributed-dotnet-aspire/README.md

 - **Dependency Injection**: Services are registered and injected using .NET's built-in dependency injection.
 - **HTTPS Redirection**: Ensures all HTTP requests are redirected to HTTPS.
 - **Automatic Migrations**: Applies database migrations automatically on startup.
+- **Redis Cache**: Uses Redis for distributed caching in the Basket microservice.
+- **Catalog Integration**: Fetches product details from the Catalog microservice.

 ## Getting Started